Coronavirus Guest Information

 - If you take a drive through our Baboon Jungle, we’re unable to return any car parts that our cheeky baboons may take.
 The car friendly route is available as always.

 - Use our designated rest spots.
-We’ve spaced out our drive in picnic areas two metres apart and provided individual bins for each picnic bench.
+We’ve spaced out our drive in picnic areas two metres apart and provided bins for each picnic bench.

 - There’ll be a queuing system in place for our toilet facilities and social distancing will be monitored.
 There’ll also be enhanced hygiene regimes for these facilities, so we ask you to be patient as queues are more likely

 - Rides will be running at a reduced capacity with sanitising taking place between each ride cycle.
 This may lengthen queuing times so please be patient.
+Selected rides will not be operating at this time.

 - We’ve introduced enhanced cleaning measures across the safari, throughout the day, which seek to disinfect high-frequency touchpoints